Edgmond

-Edgmond is a village in the borough of Telford and Wrekin and ceremonial county of Shropshire, England.
-The village population at the 2011 Census was 2,062.
+Edgmond is a village and civil parish in the borough of Telford and Wrekin and ceremonial county of Shropshire, England.
+The population of the parish at the 2011 Census was 2,062.
 It lies 1 mi north-west of the town of Newport.

-The village has two pubs (the Lion and the Lamb), a Methodist chapel and hall (neither of which are in use), a village hall, and a village shop with a co-located post office.
+The village has two pubs (the Lion and the Lamb), a Methodist chapel which has since been converted into apartments, a village hall, and a village shop with a co-located post office.